sje30/rpc2015/lab1.md

 ssh -Y sje30@subliminal.maths.cam.ac.uk # change to your CRSID
 ```

-(-Y means that you need
+(-Y means that you can run X11, i.e. graphical windows, over the connection.)

 **One time only** you will need to run the following program to configure
 your logins: